-- .03 This Circular intends to: - (i) provide a background to the use of headline earnings in South Africa; - (ii) illustrate the link to IFRS and accounting policy choices; - (iii) provide definitions of the terms used in calculating headline earnings; - (iv) provide rules for calculating headline earnings for every relevant IFRS and IFRIC; - (v) provide guidance on the calculation of the "per share" number, presentation of comparative headline earnings numbers and the format of the reconciliation of headline earnings; - (vi) provide sector-specific rules where necessary; and - (vii) provide the basis for conclusions for decisions made in this circular.
+- .03 This Circular intends to: - (i) provide a background to the use of headline earnings in South Africa; - (ii) illustrate the link to IFRS and accounting policy choices; - (iii) provide definitions of the terms used in calculating headline earnings;

+- (iv) provide rules for calculating headline earnings for every relevant IFRS and IFRIC1; - (v) provide guidance on the calculation of the "per share" number, presentation of comparative headline earnings numbers and the format of the reconciliation of headline earnings; - (vi) provide sector-specific rules where necessary; and - (vii) provide the basis for conclusions for decisions made in this circular.

-&lt;sup>1 The detailed rules per relevant IFRS/IFRIC address standards and interpretations issued as at 30 June 2017 excluding IFRS 17.
+&lt;sup>1 The detailed rules per relevant IFRS/IFRIC address standards and interpretations issued as at 31 May 2022.
 This list will be updated as and when necessary.